viamrobotics/docs/docs/components/generic/_index.md

 childTitleEndOverwrite: "Generic Component"
 weight: 55
 type: "docs"
-description: "Use a generic component to implement a component that does not fit any of the other APIs."
+description: "A component that does not fit any of the other APIs."
 tags: ["generic", "components"]
 icon: "/icons/components.png"
 images: ["/icons/components.png"]